robertjchristian/MRC/IN PROGRESS/MRC42.md

 ## Conclusion: To quote Paul Graham:
 - "If your opponents are opportunists, one way to beat them is to outlast them.
-- Opportunists almost by definition lack staying power."
+- "Opportunists almost by definition lack staying power."
 - https://x.com/paulg/status/1802094669628625272?s=46&t=iOyqtKddsZp1sSUXOguocA

 ## Appendix Section